 Fighter/Rogue

-Like the Ranger/Rogue, the Fighter/Rogue is a great mixture, but with a switch-up of the level split.
-You’ll be adding the power of Sneak Attack and extra movement to your warrior build.
+Like the Ranger/Rogue, the Fighter/Rogue is one of Baldur’s Gate 3’s great multiclass builds, but with a switch-up of the level split.
+This adds the power of Sneak Attack and extra movement to your warrior build.

 Pros | Cons |